Monday, December 16, 2013

 Cool lines:

-Not many of witty one-liners or cool descriptions here.
+Not many witty one-liners or cool descriptions here.
 It goes as far as "The language she used would have shamed a drunken Marine"

 Tuesday, July 30, 2013